Find Grad Schools

 26 Yearly Graduations

-Miami University - Oxford is the 14th most popular school in the nation for students seeking a master's degree in English.
+Miami University - Oxford is the 14th most popular school in the nation for students seeking a master's degree in english.
 Roughly 18,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,253 per year, while in-state graduate students, on average, pay $12,806 per year.
-For the 2020-2021 academic year, 26 master's degrees were handed out to English majors at Miami University - Oxford.
-About 85% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $13,678 per year, while in-state graduate students, on average, pay $13,396 per year.
+During the most recent year for which we have data, 26 people received their master's degree in english from Miami University - Oxford.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 93% were women.

 #14